 The snack bar, with simple food choices such as cup noodles or sandwiches, may stay open 24/7.
 But Jjimjilbang’s restaurant closes during the night, so make sure to check the working hours before relaxing too long in the Asian sauna.

 Besides some great Korean specials such as hot stone bibimbap or various soups, stews, and noodle dishes, one food at Jjimjilbang is a must-try!
 Maekbanseok gyeran (맥반석계란) actually originates in Jjimjilbang!
 These eggs with smoky brown shells have been slow-cooked/steamed in the sauna, and their texture is chewier.
-The color of Korean sauna egg white is not so white really, but brown.
+The color of the white part of the Korean sauna eggs is not really white, but brown.

 From the beverage department, Jjimjilbang’s must-try treat is sikhye (식혜).
 This traditional sweet drink is a sort of rice punch.
 It is made of water, sugar, malted barley flour, and cooked rice.
 Besides rice grains, this ice-cold beverage can sometimes also contain pine nuts.
 This is the best way to refresh yourself after a prolonged sweating and bathing session.

 If you are looking for something sweet, these are the places in Seoul where you can find some amazing Korean desserts!